 This week I was asked by a friend on Facebook: “I’d like to start introducing the children to Christianity but no idea where to begin.
 I thought pancake day/lent/ easter would be a good place to start.
-Do you have any recommendations for a family of non Christians??
-I have a good understanding of the Bible/the faith (mothers Catholic) but H thinks I’m making the whole thing up lol.”
+Do you have any recommendations for a family of non-Christians??
+I have a good understanding of the Bible/the faith (my mother is Catholic) but H thinks I’m making the whole thing up lol.”

-It’s a bigger question than I could answer on a Facebook reply, so here’re my thoughts:
+It’s a bigger question than I could answer on a Facebook reply, so here are my thoughts:

-I wonder if there’s part of this story we could miss out and still have all the story we need.
+- I wonder if there’s part of this story we could leave out and still have all the story we need.

-There’s so much more I could suggest, but I think this would be an easy, but helpful starting place.
+There’s so much more I could suggest, but I think this is an easy starting place.